What are my rights as an employee?

 - to be given reasons in writing if you are dismissed;

-- to claim unfair dismissal, provided, in most cases, that you have worked for at least one year for your employer;
+- to claim unfair dismissal, provided, in most cases, that you have worked for at least two year for your employer;

 - to a statutory redundancy payment, provided you have worked for at least two years for your employer.